- 1 sheet refrigerated pie pastry

 - 1 cup sliced fresh mushrooms

-- Bake 45-55 minutes or until a knife inserted near center comes out clean.
+- Bake on a lower oven rack 15 minutes.
+Reduce oven setting to 350°; bake until a knife inserted near the center comes out clean, 25-30 minutes.
+(Cover edge loosely with foil if necessary to prevent overbrowning.)
 Let stand 10 minutes before cutting.
 Yield: 8 servings.

 Reviews for Rainbow Quiche